 The location report shows places from which visitors came to your website.
 It’s a detailed report with sections about the country, continent, and city, and sections about the internet service provider (ISP), organization, and designated market area (DMA).

 Location data is useful for understanding who you are reaching.
 It helps you better target visitors with your website’s content and online campaigns.
 In the report, you can narrow down the data to see only the audience that interests you, or you can view the broad picture of the whole world.

 Remember, data about the location are taken from the visitor’s IP address, so if the visitor uses a VPN, it can fool the data.
-Also, if you use any kind of visitor’s IP address anonymization, it will influence location data.
+Also, if you use IP address masking, it will influence location data.

 To view the report, follow these steps:

 - Go to Menu > Analytics.

 - On the left, click Location.

 - To access specific sections of the report, click the section name.

 - Also, whenever you see a nested dimension in the report, you can click the dimension to dig deeper into data.

 In the location report, you’ll find the following metrics: